jembi/cameroon-bahmni-config/windows/README.md

 #### Background
 The purpose of the Bahmni Service is to automatically start and shutdown a VirtualBox Virtual Machine (VM).

-The service operate as follows:
+The service operates as follows:
 1. At configured intervals, checks to see if the Bahmni CentOS VM is running by querying the list of running VMs using command _VBoxManage.exe list runningvms_
 2. If the VM is not running, start the VM using the command _VBoxManage.exe startvm Bahmni --type headless_
 * The parameter --type headless means that the VM must be started in VirtualBox without opening a window.